Have you ever had a Whole of Life policy with Winterthur Life?

 - I did not ask Winterthur Life to set-up my whole of life policy.

-- I was not advised by Winterthur Life that my Life Cover premiums could fluctuate.
+- I was not told by Winterthur Life that my Life Cover premiums could fluctuate.

-- I was informed by Winterthur Life that my Life Cover would pay the full amount on first death.
+- I was advised by Winterthur Life that my Life Cover would pay the full amount on first death.

 - Winterthur Life made me feel pressured into taking out the whole of life policy.